dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 An app is a wrapper around an Idea that is meant for end consumption.

 ### Packeteer
 Whenever QA passes a packet that you submitted, you are minted this NFT.
+Each one has a trait from 1 to 100 indicating the percentage input the granting QA thinks you had to this packet.
 You can trade these on OpenSea - they carry no power or funding.
+A boolean trait says if you were funding or doing.

+### Disputer
+If you dispute something with the QA and win, this is your prize.